What No One Told Me About Using “Microbiome” Skincare

 What is “microbiome-friendly” or “microbiome-safe” skincare?

 A few years ago, microbiome skincare promised to take the beauty industry by storm.
-In 2022, Glossy reported that Unilever (the parent company to global brands such as Dove and Vaseline, and a big player in the beauty industry) was betting on the microbiome as the “next big trend in skincare.”
+In 2022, Glossy reported that Unilever (the parent company to global brands such as Dove and Vaseline) was betting on the microbiome as the “next big trend in skincare.”
 I don’t think it quite took off, though.
 Maybe it’s a little too complicated, or perhaps it feels gimmicky — microbiome skincare is not regulated by the US Food and Drug Administration (FDA).
 Essentially, this label means next to nothing.

 AdvertisementADVERTISEMENT